davidsprice/Quadcopter/README.md

 Quadcopter project for the Advanced Machine Learning course of Udacity's Machine Learning nano-degree.

 ## Target :
-Training an RL agent(quadcopter controller) to learn to fly & perform the defined tasks in direction to maximise reward.
+Training a reinforcement learning (RL) agent (quadcopter controller) to learn to fly and perform the defined tasks in direction to maximise reward.

 ## Algorithm Class :
 Deep Deterministic Policy Gradients (DDPG)